 North Shore Community College keeps official, permanent records on all students.
-The academic record is the only permanent record guaranteed maintenance in perpetuity and is kept in the Enrollment and Student Records Office.
+The academic record is the only permanent record guaranteed maintenance in perpetuity and is kept in the Office of the Registrar.
 In accordance with the provisions of the Family Educational Rights and Privacy Act (FERPA), commonly referred to as the "Buckley Amendment," NSCC has adopted the regulations below to protect the privacy rights of its students and/or parents.

 FERPA affords students certain rights with respect to their educational records.
 A summary of these rights is outlined below:

 - The right to inspect and review the student's records within 45 days of the date NSCC received a request for access.
-Students should submit to the Enrollment and Student Records Office written requests that identify the record(s) they wish to inspect.
-The Director of Enrollment and Student Records will make arrangements for access and notify the student of the time and place where the records may be inspected.
+Students should submit to the Office of the Registrar written requests that identify the record(s) they wish to inspect.
+The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.

 - The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students may ask NSCC to amend a record that they believe is inaccurate or misleading.
 The student must clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If NSCC decides not to amend the record as requested by the student, NSCC will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.